-We paid a dividend of \$0.40 on each outstanding common share on March 8, 2013 to shareholders of record at the close of business on February 22, 2013.
-In the fourth quarter of 2012, we paid dividends totalling \$0.40 on each outstanding common share.
+We paid a dividend of \$0.40 on each outstanding common share on March 7, 2014 to shareholders of record at the close of business on February 21, 2014.
+In 2013, we paid dividends totalling \$1.60 and in the fourth quarter of 2012, we paid dividends totalling \$0.40 on each outstanding common share.

 As a holding company, our ability to pay dividends on our shares depends in large part upon our subsidiaries paying dividends and other amounts to us.
 Our subsidiaries must comply with corporate and securities laws and with their agreements before they can pay dividends to us.
 We are not aware of any restriction that could prevent us from paying dividends, except as may be imposed by the OSC on TSX Inc. and Alpha Exchange and the AMF on MX if certain financial viability ratios are not met and, as imposed by the debt covenants in our credit agreement.
-These regulatory restrictions are outlined under the heading "Managing Capital" and our debt covenants are outlined under the heading "Credit Facilities and Guarantees" on pages 65 and 66 and 58 to 60, respectively, of our 2012 MD&A.
+These regulatory restrictions are outlined under the heading "Managing Capital" and our debt covenants are outlined under the heading "Debentures, Credit and Liquidity Facilities - Loans Payable" on pages 62 to 64 and 51 to 53, respectively, of our 2013 MD&A.